 The value of a CFD is the difference between the price of palm oil at the time of purchase and its current price.

-Some regulated brokers worldwide offer CFDs on palm oil.
+Some regulated brokers offer CFDs on palm oil.
 Customers deposit funds with the broker, which serve as margin.
 The advantage of CFDs is that trader can have exposure to palm oil prices without having to purchase shares, ETFs, futures or options.